Home Contact Us FAQ's SiteMap

 Contingent recruiters are most used for individual contributor and some junior manager positions.
 Retained (executive) search is most used for management and especially executive level roles.
 The way to determine the difference is ask the provider whether their fees are “retained only” or “contingent on success.”

-How You Pay Is What You Get
+How You Pay Is

 The manner of payment has a profound effect on the service provided.